turbonomic/tbutil/docs/K8S/INSTALL.md

 In order to complete the installation, you will need to obtain a key.
 Please reach out to your Turbonomic field representative or support.
 They will supply you with a single line text file that includes your name or email address and the key string.
 This will be needed during the installation process.

+**Note for Turbonomic employees**: You can obtain the required key when connected to the company VPN by browsing to https://tbutil.s3.eu-west-2.amazonaws.com/issue.html (this redirects to a private IP address so the redirect will fail work without a VPN connection).

 ## Off-Line installation (Turbonomic OVA deployments)